ggruen/SwiftNetrc/README.md

                 Awesome
         p@ssw0rd!

-A value (machine name, login name, password) that contains more than one word cannot contain a key token (machine, login, password, account, or macdef), or it'll be interpreted as a new token (parser will throw a noValueForToken error).
+A value (machine name, login name, password) that contains more than one word cannot contain a key token (machine, login, password, account, or macdef) other than itself, or it'll be interpreted as a new token (parser will throw a noValueForToken error). e.g. This will fail with a noValueForToken error because of the last "machine"

+    machine mymachine login joe password This is my machine

+But this will work, because the parser is smart enough to recognize that it's already parsing "password".

     machine mymachine login joe password This is my password

-This, however, will work, as key tokens are case-sensitive ("Password" is not interpreted as a new token)
+This, however, will work, as key tokens are case-sensitive ("Machine" is not interpreted as a new token)

+    machine mymachine login joe password This is my Machine

+As will this, because tokens are split at whitespace, so the "." is part of the token.

-    machine mymachine login joe password This is my Password
+    machine mymachine login joe password This is my machine.

 # How the parser works